kubernetes-sigs/blob-csi-driver/charts/README.md

 | `node.metricsPort`                                | metrics port of csi-blob-node                          | 29635                                                                |

 ## Troubleshooting

-If there are some errors when using helm, follow the steps to debug:

-1. Add `--wait -v=5 --debug` in `helm install` command.
+ - Add `--wait -v=5 --debug` in `helm install` command to get detailed error
-2. Then the error pods can be located.
-3. Use `kubectl describe ` to acquire more info.
+ - Use `kubectl describe` to acquire more info
-4. Check the related resource of the pod, such as serviceaacount, rbac, etc.